-I’m just about finished writing my second book, The God Dare, and today I’m sharing a section from the chapter called Hindrances to The God Dare outlining all the things the devil will try to throw at you when you bungee jump into your future with God and do the scary, crazy thing He’s calling you to do, the thing I call The God Dare.
-Comparing and competing are a big problem and afflict us all but if we’re not careful, they can quickly derail our God Dare.
+I just finished writing my second book, The God Dare, and today I’m sharing a section called Hindrances to The God Dare outlining all the things the devil will try to throw at you when you bungee jump into your future with God and do the scary, crazy thing He’s calling you to do, what I like to call The God Dare.
+Comparing and competing are a big problem and afflict us all and if we’re not careful, they can quickly derail our God Dare.
 But there is an answer!
 Here are my thoughts:

 “I love Pinterest but looking at it usually makes me feel like a complete failure.
 Everything on there is so perfect and I just know I don’t measure up!
 My house will never be so cleverly decorated or efficiently organized.
 I’m not crafty and though I pin lots of DIY with the best of intentions, I can tell you honestly I will likely never likely follow through and make any of those things.